getsentry/sentry/src/sentry/pipeline/README.md

    object that is associated to a particular provider key.

  * Pipeline are usually constructed and executed by either two view endpoints.
-   One to call the pipleines `initialize` method, and the next which is called to move through the pipeline
+   One to call the pipelines `initialize` method, and the next which is called to move through the pipeline

  * Pipelines are bound to a specific organization and user when they are being